-Philosophical counseling with me is about the spiritual practice in itself, a journey which I describe as mythos-logos-mythos.
+Philosophical counseling with me is about help to find a spiritual path, a journey which I describe as mythos-logos-mythos.
 You start out in the mythic life, or magical thinking, are using philosophy as a navigator (logos, discrimination), and return to the mythic life, transformed by an otherworldly enchantment.
 This three-phased journey can be described as sleep-dream-awake; that is: a process of awakening.
 In this booklet I will describe the nine chakras in a mythical way, and give them names according to their storytelling qualities.
-This has to do with how I use certain shamanic elements in my counseling.
-In my blog archive I have categorized articles which deal with this under the title Nordic Shamanism and Forest Therapy.

 The chakras are, in my interpretation: